 Aptly known as the province of extremes, the Northern Cape seamlessly blends expansive desert landscapes, wildlife, and gemstones.
 It also boasts some of our planet’s most spectacular seasonal flower displays.

 With it comes vast stretches of clean, uncrowded beaches, and a myriad of 4×4, mountain biking and hiking trails.
 There’s also dune boarding and a unique cultural experience from a forgotten time.

 Furthermore, it features two World Heritage Sites: The ‡Khomani Cultural Landscape and the Richtersveld Cultural and Botanical Landscape.

 It doesn’t get much more extreme than the summer highs and winter lows of the Northern Cape’s desert climate.
 Temperature ranges from scorching 40s in summer to sub-zero winters, including snow.

 In other words, plan your trip.

-In this two-part article, we have curated two world-class route options for you.
+In this two-part article, we have curated world class travel destinations and activities for you.
 So go ahead and disappear off the radar and become a watchless wanderer.

 If you are longing for seclusion, quiet open spaces, and unspoiled nature, this guide is definitely for you.